1976 Wimbledon Championships – Women's doubles

-Ann Kiyomura and Kazuko Sawamatsu were the defending champions, but Sawamatsu did not compete.
-Kiyomura partnered with Mona Guerrant, but they lost in the third round to Lesley Charles and Sue Mappin.

 Chris Evert and Martina Navratilova defeated Billie Jean King and Betty Stöve in the final, 6–1, 3–6, 7–5 to win the ladies' doubles tennis title at the 1976 Wimbledon Championships.
-It was the only Wimbledon title and 3rd Grand Slam title for Evert, and the 1st Wimbledon title and 2nd Grand Slam title for Navratilova, in their respective doubles careers.
+It was the only Wimbledon doubles title and third major doubles title for Evert, and the first Wimbledon doubles title and second doubles major title for Navratilova.

+Ann Kiyomura and Kazuko Sawamatsu were the reigning champions, but Sawamatsu did not compete.
+Kiyomura partnered Mona Guerrant, but they lost in the third round to Lesley Charles and Sue Mappin.